ulysses-camara/ulysses-segmenter/README.md

 )
 ```

 Lastly, load the optimized models with appropriate classes from `segmentador.optimize` module.
-While the init configuration of ONNX segmenter models may differ from their standard (Torch format) version, its usage for inference remains exactly the same:
+While the ONNX segmenter model configuration may differ from their standard (Torch format) version, its inference usage remains the same:

 ```python
 # Load ONNX model